hyprwm/hyprland-wiki/content/Contributing and Debugging/PR-Guidelines.md

 I've tweaked it so that in 99% of cases you absolutely should fix it.

+### Testing

+Please check the [Tests](../Tests) page for information about tests in Hyprland, and related projects.

+No test regressions is a _must_, while new tests are _required_ if possible to test (e.g. graphical stuff is not testable).

 ### Other

 Some stuff clang-tidy / clang-format won't catch: